api3dao/vitepress-docs/docs/reference/airnode/latest/understand/heartbeat.md

 | oev_gateway_url              | body   | string |
 | signature                    | body   | string |

-Below is an example of what is included in the request body to `heartbeat.url`.
+Below is an example of what is included in the request body.
+Note that `airnode-heartbeat-api-key` can be found in the request header and not the body.

 ```json
 {